 This strange prehistoric throwback – like an emu with a boney lump (called a casque) its head and blue neck and red collar and wattles like a turkey – inhabits the rainforests off north-eastern Australia.

 Cassowaries are fast runners (up to nearly 50 km/h) and are equipped with dagger-like claws (12cm long!).
-It is a very territorial bird and will use these claws as weapons if it feels threatened.
+It is territorial and will use these claws as weapons if it feels threatened.
 Hundreds of attacks on humans are reported every year; fortunately few are fatal.

 Give cassowaries a wide berth.